 - Prepare all ingredients.
 Separate corn kernels from the cobs and discard the cobs.
 Slice mushrooms, chop thyme, parsley and garlic, and grate parmesan cheese.

 - Bring a large pot of water to a boil.
-Add olive oil and a generous amount of salt to the water.
+Add a generous amount of salt to the water.
 Add pasta and cook to near al dente (about a minute less than package instructions).
 Reserve about 2/3 cup of pasta cooking liquid.

 - Place a sauté pan over medium heat.
 Add some olive oil to coat the pan, then add corn kernels.
 Sauté for 2-3 minutes until they start to develop colors.
 Some of the corn kernels will start to pop and jump around at that point.
 Transfer to a plate.